cs1302uga/cs1302-hw-savable/README.md

    everything instead of typing the compilation commands again or finding them in your shell history!

-1. Make sure that your script works properly before continuing to the next checkpoint.
+1. Ensure your script works properly before continuing to the next checkpoint.
 You can check this by running `tree bin` and comparing its output to the expected output below: